jaywink/ansible-letsencrypt/README.md

 * Note!
 If this role fails in the cert request part, you will have a stopped Apache2!
 * If the cert has been requested before, this role will automatically try to renew it, if possible.
+* A `www.` subdomain will automatically be requested along with the certificate.

 ### Requirements